rudderlabs/rudderstack-docs/destinations/business-messaging/kustomer.md

 #### Object or Array Values

-The values for all keys in the `meta` object must be 'flat' meaning they cannot be nested `objects` or `arrays`.
+The values for all keys in the `meta` object must be **flat**, meaning they cannot be nested objects or arrays.

 {% hint style="info" %}
-If you are using advanced transformation, Rudderstack wll handle nested `objects` , `arrays` and `boolean`, and parse them to strings for Kustomer compatibility
+If you are using an advanced transformation, RudderStack will handle the nested objects, arrays, and Boolean and parse them to strings for compatibility with  Kustomer.
 {% endhint %}

 | Value Example                                    | Result |